NEET Topper List 2025 Released, AIR 1 to 100 Names, Ranks and Scores

 Hailing from Patna, Aryan studied at DAV Public School.
 His parents supported his goals wholeheartedly, ensuring a distraction-free study environment at home.
 His story underlines the importance of a strong support system and consistent effort.

-Top 10 NEET Toppers with Ranks and Marks
+NEET Toppers 2024 with Ranks and Marks

 top 10 NEET UG 2024 candidates achieved AIR‑1 with 720 marks, including Ved Sunilkumar Shende, Syed Aarifin Yusuf, Mridul Manya Anand, Ayush Naugraiya, Mazin Mansoor, Prachita, Saurav, Divyansh, Gunmay Garg, and Arghyadeep Dutta Here’s a list of NEET 2024 top 10 toppers.